 Green Grove Initiative

-The goal of the Green Grove Initiative is to decrease the amount of waste that ends up in landfills by increasing recycling and increasing the use of reusable containers in both the Grove and the Vaught-Hemingway Stadium.
-Green Grove volunteers help reach this goal by educating fans and passing out recycling bags in the Grove on gamedays and also by helping sort through the collected recycling bags from the tailgating areas at the Oxford Recycling Center during the weeks following a home game.
-Additionally, the Initiative participates in a national collegiate competition, called the Game Day Recycling Challenge, that measures the recycling efforts and diversion rates produced from tailgating areas and stadiums around the country.
+Green Grove volunteers help work toward these goals by speaking with fans and passing out recycling bags in the Grove on gamedays and also by helping sort the collected recycling bags from the tailgating areas at the Oxford Recycling Center during the days following a home game.
+Additionally, Green Grove participates in the Game Day Recycling Challenge, a national collegiate competition that measures the recycling efforts and diversion rates produced from tailgating areas and stadiums around the country.

-For further information on the campaign, contact us at email@example.com.
+For further information on the program or to sign up your group/student organization to volunteer, contact us at email@example.com.